 Conrad Aiken (1889-1973)

-A selective list of online literary criticism for the American poet Conrad Aiken, favoring signed scholarly articles and articles from peer-reviewed sources
+A selective list of online literary criticism for the American poet, novelist, short story writer, and essayist Conrad Aiken, favoring signed scholarly articles and articles from peer-reviewed sources

 "Conrad Aiken."
 A brief introduction to Conrad Aiken.
 Academy of American Poets.

 "Conrad Aiken."
 Poetry Foundation.
 Encyclopedia-type introduction to Conrad Aiken's themes, style, and technique, with a biography, bibliography, and a selection of his poems.

 "Conrad Aiken, Magus."
 Lewis Turco writes appreciatively about his personal experiences with Aiken, at his poetry blog.